Vestibulum id ligula porta felis euismod semper. Cras justo odio, dapibus ac facilisis in, egestas eget quam.

 Howse holds degrees from Bradley University and New England Conservatory of Music and is a graduate of Harvard Business School's Next Generation Executive Leadership Program.
 He remains active with the National Arts Strategies Chief Executive Program, a consortium of 100 of the worlds top cultural leaders, which addresses the critical issues that face the arts and cultural sector world-wide.
 As a faculty member of the Institute for Nonprofit Practice, David teaches a 22 week leadership and management seminar to nonprofit managers and executives.

 Howse has received numerous awards for his innovative leadership including Root Cause’s Social Innovation Achievement Award and Boston Business Journal's “40 under 40” Award, recognizing him as one of Boston’s best and brightest young executives.
 David serves on the Board of Corporators for Eastern Bank, as well as on the boards of Chorus America, Social Innovation Forum, Associated Grant Makers and Forbes House Museum.
-He also serves on the Museum of Fine Arts Board of Overseers, the Advisory Council for New England Foundation for the Arts and the corporation of the Community Music Center of Boston.
+He also serves on the Museum of Fine Arts Board of Advisors, the Advisory Council for New England Foundation for the Arts and the corporation of the Community Music Center of Boston.
 David formerly served on the South Shore Hospital Board of Directors, and the advisory board of the Eliot School for the Arts.

 He lives outside of Boston with his wife, two young boys, and their dog Pluto.